JohnFLand/Rule-Logging-and-State-Checker/README.md

 # Rule Logging and State Checker

 A Hubitat app that scans Rule Machine (RM) and Button Controller (BC) rules and reports their logging status, Disabled and Paused state, and Private Boolean value.
-It also scans supported Hubitat built-in apps (Notifications, Basic Rules, Simple Automation Rules, Basic Button Controller, Room Lighting, and Motion Lighting) and reports their Logging setting.
-Results appear in two separate collapsible tables, each with its own filter, sort, and hide controls.
+It also scans supported Hubitat built-in apps (Notifications, Basic Rules, Simple Automation Rules, Basic Button Controller, Room Lighting, Motion Lighting) and reports their Logging setting and Disabled and Paused states in a second table.
+The two tables each have their own filter, sort, and hide controls.

 ## Installation